GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 41. See WORKING WITH OPC - A GUIDE FOR CLIENTS published by the Office of Parliamentary Counsel, Commonwealth of Australia.
 The guide contains several examples of legislative tables, diagrams, flowcharts, and examples.
 It is downloadable at www.opc.gov.au/about/documents.htm

-42. DR SUSAN KLEIMANN AND MELODEE MERCER Changing a Bureaucracy--One Paragraph at a Time CLARITY No. 43, at 26 (May 1999).
+42. DR SUSAN KLEIMANN AND MELODEE MERCER Changing a Bureaucracy—One Paragraph at a Time CLARITY No. 43, at 26 (May 1999).
 DR ANNETTA CHEEK Plain language in the U.S. federal government, CLARITY No. 44, at 19 (December 1999).
 JOANNE LOCKE How the U.S. Federal government is convincing its employees to switch to plain language, CLARITY No 45 at 13 (December 2000).

 43. I learnt about the concept of "taking responsibly for how the message is received" from my colleague Julian Canny.
 Julian is the Managing Director of the Sydney and Melbourne offices of the international brand consultancy EnterpriseIG, see enterpriseig.com.au.
 I rent space in the Sydney office.